 Do I have to tell the person I am nominating them?

 We advise that you inform anyone you are nominating that you have done so, at your own discretion.
-It is not compulsory, but it is usually best to inform them in advance so they are not caught off-guard if they are shortlisted.
+It is not compulsory, but it is usually best to let them know in advance so they are not caught off-guard if they are shortlisted.
 It’s also an opportunity to let them know what fantastic work they have done!

 How are the awards funded?

-The Awards are cost neutral to the Civil Service as all costs are covered by our delivery partner Dods Group PLC, who fund the event through advertising and sponsorship from outside the Civil Service.
+The Civil Service Awards is cost neutral to the Civil Service as all costs are covered by delivery partner Dods Group Ltd, which funds the event through advertising and sponsorship.
+Profits raised beyond the amount needed to cover costs are shared between Dods and the Cabinet Office

 Why have some categories been changed?

-The awards categories are reviewed every year and are refreshed and modernised to reflect the priorities of the Civil Service.
+Every year, the awards categories are reviewed, refreshed and modernised to reflect the priorities of the Civil Service.

 How many categories are there?